hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-"classically" we conceived of "requiredness" as "parameter arity". as an [#014] "arity space", it can have a broad range of values (possibly infinite) that can be aplied to an instance.
+"classically" we conceived of "requiredness" as "parameter arity". as an [#014] "arity space", it can have a broad range of values (possibly infinite) that can be applied to an instance.

 corollaries of a meta-model with this provision *were* interesting. for example, is there any useful difference between, on the one hand, a